 Eligible employees may serve and be paid for a maximum of 10-days at one time.
 Any time served by the employee beyond this limit is without pay.
 Due to funding restrictions, Project employees may be prohibited from being paid for jury duty.
 Project employees should check with their supervisor to determine if payment for jury duty is an eligible expense.

-A Project employee not eligible for paid jury duty may request the Department of Human Resources issue a letter outlining his/her limitations and possible financial hardship.
+A Project employee not eligible for paid jury duty may contact the Department of Human Resources in the event they are summoned to jury service, to request a letter that provides information regarding their employment and the policy, which may be provided to the court.

 Documentation to verify the time spent on jury duty must be attached to the employee’s corresponding time report.
 Failure to produce such records will result in unexcused leave.
 In those circumstances, an employee may request the use of accrued vacation or be required to take leave without pay.
 The employee should continue to report for work on those days or parts of days when excused from jury duty or when jury duty does not conflict with his/her work schedule.